eitan25/Password_Manager/README.md

 The new password will be copied automatically,

 And you will be able to simply paste it where you need it.

+You can see the GUI screen shot among the files.